Nathanael-Delacrausaz/dai-lab-http-infrastructure/README.md

 ## Optional Step: Integration API - Static Web Site

 ### Overview
 This step implements a dynamic integration between our static website and the API server using JavaScript's Fetch API.
-The integration provides real-time interaction with the Geometry Dash levels database through a modern, responsive interface.
+The integration provides real-time interaction with the Geometry Dash levels database.

 ### Features Implemented